herbie-fp/odyssey/doc/adding_external_tool_backend.md

 	app.use(bodyParser.json());
 ```

 You should add one [endpoint](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/) for each functionality in your backend tool here.
 These are [Express](https://expressjs.com/en/guide/routing.html) endpoints and will use that routing.
+Note the use of the [exec](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) function to execute your tool executable from the command line.
 Each endpoint will look something like this:

 ```
 // Name your endpoint something logical, as you will be calling it from the frontend